makbn/ceph_cluster_ansible/README.md

 ### Inventory

-Change list of nodes inside `/inventory/hosts`
+Change the list of nodes inside `/inventory/hosts`

 ### How To
 After running the playbook, you need to disks as OSD using the following commands: